-Our journey continues in the mountains, going west to Sapa, very popular touristic town in northern Vietnam.
+Our journey continues immersed in the mountains, going west to Sapa, very popular touristy town in northern Vietnam.

-We leave the beautiful region of Ha Giang late morning with a bus to Lao Cai, road junction to reach Sapa, where we arrive around 5.30pm.
+We leave the beautiful province of Ha Giang late in the morning on a bus to Lao Cai, important junction on the Chinese border, where we arrive around 5.30 pm.

 Most of backpackers reach Sapa from Hanoi, stopping over at the Chinese border city of Lao Cai.
 If you are not driving yourself by motorbike, you have 2 valid cheap alternatives:

 - by train, preferably a sleeper train from Hanoi to Lao Cai, about 6-hour long, followed by a 1-hour bus ride to Sapa.
 You can easily book your train ticket on amt.12go.asia with any foreign credit card, print your ticket or just show it on your phone when you board the train;